-Across the United States, people engage in a range of political activities to participate in civic life.
+Across the United States, people engage in a range of activities to participate in civic life.
 These activities include voting, donating money to their favorite candidates or campaigns, and registering for a political party.
 A lot of these actions generate data in the form of government records.

 For example, the Federal Election Commission maintains a database of people who have made contributions to federal political campaigns.
 State election bodies also maintain databases about people who have given to political campaigns and also maintain files about voters.
 Of course, these voter files don’t include who you voted for, but include details about your name, address, and precinct and whether you voted in a given election.